polyfy/polylith/readme.md

                 :myproject "myproject-*"}
 ```

-When our build is triggered, e.g. via a web hook, we can ask the `poly` tool what projects have changed since last successful build:
+When our build is triggered, e.g. via a web hook, we can ask the `poly` tool what projects have changed since the last successful build:
 ```
 poly ws get:changes:changed-or-affected-projects since:myproject
 ```